Career management is the ability to strategically and proactively plan and run your own career.

-In fact, today’s college students are being taught “career management” as one of the eight most critical competencies for career readiness.
+Today’s college students are taught “career management” as one of the eight most critical competencies for career readiness.

 The first step in taking control of your career management is developing the self-awareness to know your strengths and preferences, to understand your work values and future goals.

 While you can’t control the whims of the job market or random hiring managers, you can take control of your own development and priorities.

 Today’s article is about how to ensure that true self-awareness drives all of your future career decisions.

 Career Management Starts with Self-Awareness

 Most hiring managers wouldn’t say they need someone with self-awareness or career management skills and you won’t see these words in most job descriptions.